6. ch-image

 If a directory appears at the same path in source and destination, and is at the 2nd level or deeper, the source directory’s metadata (e.g., permissions) are copied to the destination directory.
 (Not documented.)

-If an object appears in both the source and destination, and is at the 2nd level or deeper, and is of different types in the source and destination, then the source object will overwrite the destination object.
+If an object (a) appears in both the source and destination, (b) is at the 2nd level or deeper, and (c) is different file types in source and destination, the source object will overwrite the destination object.
 (Not documented.)
-For example, if

 We expect the following differences to be permanent: